jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 ![striding-edge-2](striding-edge-2.jpg "striding-edge-2")
 *Striding Edge, with Red Tarn visible below Helvellyn.*

-In keeping with the structure of my last post - what did I learn?
-The views from Fairfield were magnificent (I'm pretty sure this was my first ascent) and I'm looking forward to returning; probably mid-week though, as I get the impression it would be busy at weekends.
-I need to make earlier starts; I think that much goes without saying!
-However, given the circumstances, carrying a headtorch was absolutely invaluable.
-Mine is a Petzl e'Lite, at about 24g, weighs next to nothing and, I think I can safely say, everyone should have one!
+The views from Fairfield are magnificent, and I'm pretty sure this was my first visit.
+I'll look forward to returning, probably mid-week though, as I get the impression it would be busy at weekends, and the Fairfield Horseshoe is a true Lakeland classic.
+The rapid transition from dusk to darkness shows that carrying a headtorch is invaluable.
+Mine is a Petzl e'Lite weighing just 24g, and packs into a tiny waterproof case.
+I think it's safe to say that everybody should have one!

 > "...to those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
 >